Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Trust formation requires that contribution signals be interpretable within the receiving system's credibility framework.

-Participants whose contribution signals fall outside the interpretive structure of a cooperative system may remain untrusted even when their underlying contribution reliability is high.
+Participants whose contribution signals fall outside the interpretative structure of a cooperative system may remain untrusted even when their underlying contribution reliability is high.

 ## 10.4 Interpretive Lenses of Trust